Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 As for *how* Daar hunted...he vanished.
 Even when Yan knew he’d caught up and found Great-Father, it took him a few seconds of staring at the bush full of his taste before his eyes looked beyond what they are seeing and suddenly he was *there,* a furred face and burning eyes where before Yan had seen only shadows.

 He’d focused on a big and *old* male neyma, which was a *hard* beast to hunt.
-They were skittish and very, very fast, so a man had to get their spear right through their heart, across its blind spot---
+They were skittish and very, very fast, so a man had to get their spear right through their heart, across its blind spo-

 Daar…*struck.*